10 Facts About Rodney Reed’s Case You Need to Know

 This story was updated on July 2, 2021.
 Rodney Reed, who maintains his innocence, has been on death row for more than 22 years for the murder of Stacey Stites in Bastrop, Texas.
-Since his trial, substantial evidence exonerating Rodney and implicating Stacey’s then-fiancé Jimmy Fennell, a former local police officer, has come to light.
-Rodney was recently granted an indefinite stay of execution, just five days before his scheduled execution date of November 20, 2019, and is now awaiting a new hearing, which has been delayed to July 19, 2021, due to COVID-19.
+Since his in 1998 trial, substantial evidence exonerates Rodney and implicates Stacey’s then-fiancé Jimmy Fennell, a former local police officer.
+On Nov.
+15, 2019, Rodney was granted an indefinite stay of execution, just five days before his scheduled execution date of Nov.
+20, 2019.
+He is awaiting a new hearing, which has been delayed to July 19, 2021, due to COVID-19.
 The pandemic has also limited Rodney’s visits and phone calls with loved ones.

 Here are key facts you should know about his case:

 - The murder weapon has never been tested for DNA evidence.
 Requests for DNA testing of crime scene evidence, including of a belt that was used as the murder weapon, have been repeatedly denied by the Texas Court of Criminal Appeals.
 And the United States Supreme Court declined to directly review the Texas courts’ denial of DNA testing in 2018.

 - The State’s forensic experts have admitted to errors in their testimonies, which led to Rodney’s conviction and death sentence.
 State witnesses from Rodney’s original trial have since submitted affidavits stating that testimony given related to Stacey’s time of death was inaccurate, making the prosecution’s timeline of Rodney allegedly killing her implausible.